-The survey and the workshops were structured in line with the project's four main objectives:
+The citizens’ survey and the workshops were based on four themes:

 Putting people at the heart of the project

-develop a new urban district dedicated to a high-quality lifestyle and the well-being of its residents and users
+To develop a new urban district dedicated to the quality of life and well-being of its inhabitants, residents and users.

 Preserving the environment